diandianxiyu/Yii2-CMS-Template/README.md

 ### Install from an Archive File

-Extract the archive file downloaded from [yiiframework.com](http://www.yiiframework.com/download/) to a directory named `basic` that is directly under the Web root.
+Download the current project to your server directory

 Set cookie validation key in `config/web.php` file to some random secret string: